CommunityHiQ/Instructions/README.md

 ## Pattern for naming:

-Task name = What the task does? (eg. DownloadFile OR CreateZipArchive)
+Task name = Should be simple and describe what the task does, eg. DownloadFile or CreateZipArchive.

-Namespace = unique and descriptive.
-Where task relates?
-Use Frends.Community as prefix (eg. Frends.Community.DownloadWebFiles OR Frends.Community.Zip)
+Namespace = Should be unique and describe the general topic of the tasks that are included in the namespace.
+Always use Frends.Community as prefix.
+For example: Frends.Community.DownloadWebFiles, Frends.Community.Zip.
+There should only be one namespace for tasks per NuGet package and another namespace for tests.
+The namespace for tests should be the same as the namespace for tasks, but with an added ".Tests", for example Frends.Community.Zip.Tests.

-Class = Something convenient (this doesn't show in FRENDS).
+Class = Something convenient (this doesn't show in frends).
 If you cannot come up with another name write "task name" or last part of namespace + "tasks" or "operations. (eg. DownloadFilesTasks or ZipTasks)

 Repo's name = Same as namespace (othervice there will be problems in CI).

 Do not name class, task, and namespace the same!
 And use plurals in class and namespace nameswhen ever possible.
 More info: https://blogs.msdn.microsoft.com/ericlippert/2010/03/09/do-not-name-a-class-the-same-as-its-namespace-part-one/ (Google for parts 2-4).

+Note: Frends finds tasks within a nuget package based on file "FrendsTaksMetadata.json".
+All tasks that frends should find need to be named in this file.

 ## Parameters

-Return always strongly typed class that includes own field for every value.
+Return always a strongly typed class that includes a separate field for every value.

-Incoming parameters are always divided into the next groups, but all groups are not always needed.
-Groups must be in this order "input", "output":
+Generally speaking, each task parameter belongs to one the following groups, but both groups are not always needed:

-- Input: all data that comes in and the parameters that are closely related to data, such as "connection strings"
+- Input: All input data and parameters that are closely related to it or the target and source systems, such as "connection string",

-- Options: Configurations such as timeout value.
+- Options: More general configuration information for the task, such as timeout value or whether cookie handling should be automatic.

+Groups must be in this order "Input", "Options".
+If there are any additional groups, for example if there are a lot of input parameters that are split into a couple of groups - these should be located between groups "Input" and "Options".

 All parameters need metadata: